How to Get a Learners Permit in Washington State: A Teen Driver’s Guide

 Those 18 and older will file their application and provide proof of ID & SSN when applying.
 A driver’s education course is not required at this age.
 However, you will need to take a written permit test if you do not have a waiver from an education course.

-You will pay the application fee, get your vision checked, and photo taken.
+You will pay the application fee, check your vision, and take a photo.

 About Driver Education Courses

-Driver’s education courses aren’t required unless you’re applying for a learner’s permit at 15.
+Driver’s education courses aren’t required unless you apply for a learner’s permit at 15.
 You can waive the education course in place of practice and study.
-Yet, these courses provide many helpful services from test prep to behind-the-wheel training.
+Yet, these courses provide many helpful services, from test prep to behind-the-wheel training.

 Consider taking a course if you’re unsure how you’ll do on the written test.